guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >Even if the values are marked as sensitive in the Terraform input and output, it still needs to add the value to the state file.
 ###### <span style="color: #98971a">Data Source</span>

-Terraform uses data sources to fetch information from cloud provider APIs, such as disk image IDs, or information about the rest of your infrastructure through the outputs of other Terraform configurations.
+TerraForm can read attributes of existing infrastructure components by configuring data sources to fetch information from cloud provider APIs, such as disk image IDs, or information about the rest of your infrastructure through the outputs of other Terraform configurations.

 <span style="color: #d65d0e">Data sources</span> are <strong style="color: #b16286">used in Terraform to load or query data</strong> from APIs or other Terraform `workspaces`.
 To use data sources, declare it using a `data block` in the Terraform configuration.